pablomics-004/H_contortus_Transcriptomics/README.md

 ___
 ## 📌 Project Description
-This project aims to perform the *transcriptome assembly and analysis* of Haemonchus contortus, a gastrointestinal parasite of veterinary importance.
+This project aims to perform the *transcriptional analysis* of Haemonchus contortus, a gastrointestinal parasite of veterinary importance.
 The goal is to compare *ivermectin-susceptible (IVM-S)* and *ivermectin-resistant (IVM-R)* strains to identify differences in gene expression associated with drug resistance.
 ___

 ## 🎯 Objectives
-- Assemble and assess the quality of the H. contortus transcriptome.

 - Compare gene expression profiles between IVM-S and IVM-R strains.
 - Identify differentially expressed genes related to drug resistance.
 - Generate reproducible resources for downstream analyses.